appvoid/synth/readme.md

 You can also spread the word!
 Share it with your nerd pals!
 Help fixing bugs!
 There is a lot you can do if you really wanna help me to create the most beautiful, simple and efficient way to create apps for Linux.

 ****
+## Apps
+If you build an app with this tool, please let me know!

 ## Contribuitors
 #### **Thanks to FreePik from FlatIcon**